SAP-samples/codejam-cap-llm/exercises/02-deploy-llm-ailaunchpad/README.md

 ## Deploy a proxy for a large language model on SAP AI Core

-👉 Click on **Create Deployment** to create a deployment for that configuration.
+👉 Click on `Create Deployment` to create a deployment for that configuration.
 This will not actually deploy the model but it will deploy a proxy that will return a URL for you to use to query the LLM you specified in the configuration.

 ![Create deployment 1/5](assets/deployments.png)

 👉 For the duration select **Standard**.

-Custom would create the deployment for a limited time.
-Click **Review**.
+You can also select `Custom` to have the deployment available for a limited time.

+👉 Click **Review**.

 ![Create deployment 2/5](assets/deployments_2.png)